Multi-density images

 Supported input formats: .svg, .png, .jpg, .jpeg, .webp, .gif.

 Subdirectories are preserved in the output.
 A file at purgetss/images/buttons/primary.png ends up at app/assets/android/images/res-*/buttons/primary.png and app/assets/iphone/images/buttons/primary.png.
-Organize the source folder however it makes sense for your project.
+Use whatever folder layout makes sense for your project.

 SVG scales cleanly to every density.
 A single icon.svg can be rasterized into every res-*dpi folder without pixel loss.
 PNG and JPG sources are downscaled, so smaller densities can lose a little sharpness.